cervoise/blog/certifications/SLAE/Exo6-Polymorphic_versions_from_shellstrom.md

 exit
 ```

-It works, new size of the shellcode is 90 (XXX% of the original size):
+It works, new size of the shellcode is 90 (121.6% of the original size):
 ```sh
 $ echo "scale=3; 90/74*100" |bc
 121.600